LIZETHVERA/liri-node-app/README.md

 # LIRI

 1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies using APIs.

+# Commands:

+Liri.js can take in one of the following commands:

+- concert-this
+- spotify-this-song
+- movie-this
+- do-what-it-says